rayhanul/rayhanul.github.io/index.markdown

 #### Graduate Research Assistant
 <!-- May 2022 - December 2023 -->
-##### Autonomous System Lab, Department of Computer Science, Iowa State University, Ames, Iowa
+&nbsp; Autonomous System Lab, Department of Computer Science, Iowa State University, Ames, Iowa

-##### Project Title: Sharing the World with Autonomous Systems: What Goes Wrong and How to Fix It (NSF Project)
+&nbsp; Project Title: Sharing the World with Autonomous Systems: What Goes Wrong and How to Fix It (NSF Project)

 #### Graduate Teaching Assistant